 New trainees are provided with a list of faculty publications showing the research activities of the sections at each of the training sites.

 The Infectious Diseases Fellowship Program at UIC is dedicated to providing excellent clinical training and broad opportunities for scholarly activity to our fellows.
 Our goal is to train outstanding clinicians, teachers and researchers.
 Our trainees should provide compassionate and comprehensive care for patients with a wide variety of infectious diseases, develop the skills of professionalism to become well-regarded colleagues and consultants, and practice evidence-based medicine.
 Through clinical experience, teaching and mentorship, our trainees should acquire the skills to develop a successful career in academic medicine.

 In 2005, UIC applied for independent accreditation by the ACGME and became a free-standing training program.
 Despite the cordial split, we continue to hold some educational activities jointly by videoconference, which allows trainees from both institutions to benefit from the experience and instruction of faculty on both sides.
-Dr. Jean-Luc Benoit, Program Director at U of C, and Dr. Jeremy Young, the Program Director at UIC, have developed a close working relationship and share responsibility for the curriculum of weekly lectures of the fellowship.
 All administrative, clinical and supervisory responsibilities are separate for each program.

-Over the past several years we have considerably improved our educational program with the addition of a dedicated immunocompromised service rotation, a dedicated HIV service, an elective in tropical medicine, and dedicated experiences in infection control and hospital epidemiology.
-Our board passing rate has been 100% for at least the past 10 years.
+Over the past several years we have considerably improved our educational program with the addition of a didactic lecture/board review series involving both UChicago and Loyola University, dedicated experiences in infection control and hospital epidemiology, and a fellow-centric system for managing high consult volume.
+Our board pass rate has been 98% for the past 10 years.